1.1 Fit Finder Widget

 Fit Finder relies on various elements of a shop’s website, which means the integration can be impacted by any changes made to these dependencies.
 Changes to a shop’s infrastructure or design can be expected over time but might cause Fit Finder to no longer load correctly.

 Therefore Fit Finder integrations are built in a way to prevent these outages, resulting from changes to the dependency elements.
-Best practice to ensure a stable integration, we recommend to work with data objects on the PDP (Product Detail Page) and OCP (Order Confirmation Page).
-Fit Analytics will prepare these objects and they will contain only the necessary information Fit Finder requires.
-The shop’s technical resources will be responsible for implementing these objects to the PDP and OCP.
+To do our best to ensure a stable integration we recommend providing data objects on the PDP (Product Detail Page) and OCP (Order Confirmation Page).
+If your integration includes FitFinder on PLP (Product Listing Page) please provide a data object there as well.
+Your technical resources will be responsible for implementing these objects.

 Product Detail Page (PDP) Object